 The Byzantine Church did not follow that line of reasoning.
 They did not claim there was only one human representative of Jesus living on Earth.
 They chose one of their chief disciples, or bishops, to hold the supreme seat.
 But he was no more special than the other bishops.
 In the Byzantine Church, priests could marry, whereas Western Church priests vowed to stay celibate [have no sexual relations with women] and not marry.

-Nestorians, such Khusrau’s wife Shirim, belonged to a branch of Christians that evolved from the philosophy of Nestorius (386–450).
+Nestorians, such as Khusrau’s wife Shirim, belonged to a branch of Christians that evolved from the philosophy of Nestorius (386–450).
 Nestorius was the Patriarch of Constantinople from 428–431.
 He insisted that Jesus the Christ [aka the Holy Spirit] was a separate entity from Jesus the Human son of God.
 This belief differed with the doctrine of the Roman Church and the Byzantine Church.
-They condemned the Nestorians as heretics in 431.
+The Romans and Byzantines condemned the Nestorians as heretics in 431.
 As a result, the Nestorians merged with the Church of the East.
 We will talk more about the Nestorians when we reach the early 1400s.
-The Portuguese will seek out their help fighting the Muslims.
+The Portuguese will seek out their help to fight the Muslims.

-But, let’s get back to Khusrau.
+Let’s get back to Khusrau.
 This mighty Persian, wearing robes encrusted with gold and jewels, rode a black horse named Midnight.
-Gold trimmed his armor.
+Gold trimmed Khusrau’s armor.
 Underground apartments housed his 3,000 concubines.
 In 602, he united with the Jews and stormed Jerusalem.
-His armies burned down the Church of the Holy Sepulcher and other Christian buildings after stealing the Christian relics.
+His armies burned down the Church of the Holy Sepulcher and other Christian buildings after stealing the Christian relics [the True Cross and the nails].
 By that time the relic collection had been added to.
 Christians had found the lance used by the Roman soldier who pierced Jesus while he hung from the cross.
 And they found the sponge that, soaked with vinegar or sour wine, was hung from the end of a stick and raised to Jesus’ mouth so he could drink from it.

 Khusrau’s soldiers massacred thousands of Christians during three-days of pillaging.
 They marched 37,000 more Christians back to Persia with them, along with the relics.
 The relics were given to Queen Shirim, who in turn gave them to her church in Ctesiphon.
 Ctesiphon was an ancient Mesopotamian city that became the capital of the Parthian Empire and then the Sasanian Empire.
 Today, all that remains of it is the Ctesiphon arch.